Privacy Policy - Bounce Teachers

 • Complaints or queries

-If you wish to complain about this privacy notice or any of the procedures set out in it please contact: Stavros Nicolaou at admin@bounceteachers.com.
+If you wish to complain about this privacy notice or any of the procedures set out in it please contact: compliance@bounceteachers.com.

 A) The lawfulness of processing conditions for personal data are: